You have no items in your shopping cart.

 Are you someone who is able to walk around a gorgeous garden and name just about every plant you see?
 Or do you find that plant names only get as far as the tip of your tongue and refuse to emerge in a coherent form?
 Why is it that common names are often far easier to remember than botanical versions?
 Why, even, do we need proper names when everyone knows what we are talking about when we ask for St. John's Wort; Ragged Robbin or Lungwort?

-Ragged Robin (above) has the botanical name of Lychnis flos-cuculi.
-Which is easiest to remember?
-The answer is simple.
-But if you want to achieve consistency around the world, Latin is the way to go.
-There's only ever one botanical name.
-Just imagine mentioning Rose of Sharon in the USA, where it's actually the common name for Hibiscus syriacus.
+Rose of Sharon in the USA, where it's actually the common name for Hibiscus syriacus.
 We use it alongside St. John's Wort, which is actually the name for Hypericum.
 The harebell in Scotland is what we call a bluebell in England.
 And what about those names that originate from the shape of flowers or colour of foliage?
-Old Man’s Beard is one such common name which tends to be assigned to many different plants.
+Old Mans Beard is one such common name which tends to be assigned to many different plants.
 There are at least five species of plants and lichens which have white wispy hairs at certain times of the year.
+The answer is simple.
+But if you want to achieve consistency around the world, Latin is the way to go.
+There's only ever one botanical name.
+Just imagine mentioning

 The snowball plant is often used as a name for various Viburnum.
 But it's also commonly used to describe Hydrangea.

-The snowball-type flowers have resulted in Viburnum opulus being referred to as the 'snowball bush'.
-Then there's Pulmonaria which is often called lungwort; Jerusalem primrose; Jack and Jill and Soldiers and Sailors.
+Pulmonaria which is often called lungwort; Jerusalem primrose; Jack and Jill and Soldiers and Sailors.
 And milkmaids that are not necessarily the same from one county to the next.
 Cardamine pratensis is also known as the cuckoo flower or ladies smock.
-Here's a milkmaid (pictured below).
-Or is it lady's smock?
-Cuckoo flower perhaps?
-Cardamine pratensis, you'll be safe with that name.
+Then there's

 Or how about the tulip tree, Liriodendron tulipifera, which is also known as the tulip poplar or yellow poplar, even though it's not part of a poplar family.
 Confusing, isn't it?